 Can vitamin E help with endometriosis-related infertility?

 Vitamin E’s anti-inflammatory and antioxidant properties may help reduce reproductive inflammation associated with endometriosis.
-While vitamin E is not a treatment for endometriosis itself, studies suggest it can support overall reproductive health by reducing oxidative stress that may impair fertility in women with this condition.
+While vitamin E isn't a treatment for endometriosis itself, studies suggest it can support overall reproductive health by reducing oxidative stress that may impair fertility in women with this condition.
 Discuss supplementation with your doctor alongside your endometriosis treatment plan.

 Is it safe to combine vitamin E with other fertility supplements?